 There is storage in the center console.
-Move the armrest rearward and lift the lever on the front to open.
+Pull up the latch and lift to open.

 There may be a small tray and additional storage when the small tray is detached.

 Additional Storage Features

 Cargo Cover

 An unsecured cargo cover could strike people in a sudden stop or turn, or in a crash.
 Store the cargo cover securely or remove it from the vehicle.